cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 14:

-* Poplar1: Require trailing bits of each prefix of the aggregation parameter to be cleared.
+* Poplar1: When decoding an aggregation parameter, require the padding bits after each prefix to be cleared.

 13: